 When people hear the charge of DUI, driving under the influence, they usually think of alcohol abuse.
 However, DUI also pertains to illegal and prescription drugs.
 When someone is impaired due to drug abuse and gets behind the wheel, they could be charged with DUI.
 DUI charges are extremely serious and could result in a suspension of your driving privileges, along with fines and even jail time if convicted.
 The judge may also order you to attend a drug program.

 It is legal for a person to possess prescription medications that are prescribed for them and are for their personal use.
 However, if you possess prescription drugs that you intend to sell, you are in violation of federal law.
 Federal law provides schedules for controlled substances based on the accepted medical use, risk of addiction, and other factors.
 The sentence for federal drug charge convictions may include significant jail time along with other penalties.
 Generally, federal charges are made when there is a significant amount of illegal drugs or when the offense may be considered drug trafficking.

 Prescription drug charges are something you must take seriously.
 Our legal team is here to answer your questions and defend the charges.
-Contact us at David Lehr Law at (805) 477-0070 to discuss your case today.
+Contact us at Strongest Defense at (805) 477-0070 to discuss your case today.